MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD14_DEMO.md

 15. In the **Sign in to your account** dialog box, type your **password**, and then click **Sign in**.

 16. In the **Create App Service** dialog box, in the **App Name** textbox **AzureWebAppExample{yourfirstnamelastname}**
 >**Note:** Replace {yourfirstnamelastname} with your first name and last name.
 This is needed as App Names are globally unique.
+In case this name is not available please also add your birthdate to the name.

 17. In the **Create App Service** dialog box, below the **Resource Group** text box, click **New**.